 The wrong parts can cause problems for a PCB.
 Here are some electronic component selection guidelines that can help you in the manufacturing of your PCB.

 Valley Services Electronics

 Silicon Valley’s Premier Electronic and PCB Assembly Blog

-- PCB Design for Assembly Guidelines Engineers Should Know
+- Basics of PCB Component Assembly Every Designer Should Know

 - Selective Soldering vs. Wave Soldering: Advantages and Disadvantages